TuringLang/Libtask.jl/README.md

 @show consume(ctask) # 5
 ```

-`TArray` implements a copy-on-write array.
-This is useful for task copying.
+In constrast to standard arrays, which are only shallow copied during
-In constrast to standard arrays, which are only shallow copied during task copying,
+task copying, `TArray`, an array data structure provided by Libtask,
-`TArray` are deep copied after task copying:
+is deep copied during the copying process of a task:

 ```julia
 using Libtask